GursimranKaur97/LetsChat_Using_SocketIO/README.md

 1. Clone the repository
 2. Navigate to the project directory
 3. Install dependencies
-4. Start the server:
+4. Start the server
-5. Open your browser and go to `http://localhost:8000` to view the application.
+5. Open your index.html file in browser

 ## Usage